 A career in the Banking sector

-The different roles in banking sector
+The different roles in the banking sector

 Banking is a sector with several roles.
-Each job profile allows for a different set of skills and responsibilities and requires a distinct set of qualifications.Some of the main job profiles include:
+Each job profile allows for different skills and responsibilities and requires distinct qualifications.
+Some of the main job profiles include:

 • Financial analysts analyze financial data and provide insights to the bank’s management.